MUTOR-2/ScienceOfMusic/_units/05/index.md

 # Key Space

 Another view of pitch and tonal material looks at harmony and key changes in addition to single pitches.
-Krumhansl, Kessler & Bharucha (1983) found that dissimilarity judgments of pairs of chords map best onto a torus.
+Krumhansl, Kessler & Bharucha {% include cite ref="krumhansl" %} found that dissimilarity judgments of pairs of chords map best onto a torus.
 The toroidal representation allows different tonal relations to map along the different planes of the torus, such that the C major key, for instance, is closely related to G major (circle of fifths), a minor (relative minor), and c minor (parallel minor).

 The arrangement of the 24 keys on the surface of a torus can now be derived from the experimentally obtained data by [Multidimensional Scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling).
 Multidimensional scaling is a process capable of constructing a two-dimensional map from a list of distances (such as the route New York - Tokyo or Melbourne - Berlin).
 Taking now the tonality profiles as the starting point for all 24 major and minor keys, the comparison of the profiles yields a map depicting the distances (i.e., degree of relationship) of the keys as points on the surface of a torus (“donut").
 It is noticeable that the two fifths (major = red, minor = blue) spiral around the torus.